-Earthquake of 4.6 magnitude hits Delhi-NCR, epicentre in Haryana
+Earthquake of 4.6 magnitude hits Rohtak in Haryana, tremors felt Delhi-NCR

 Keep youself updated with latestNew-delhi News

-Earthquake of 4.6 magnitude hits Delhi-NCR, epicentre in Haryana
+Earthquake of 4.6 magnitude hits Rohtak in Haryana, tremors felt Delhi-NCR

 India